-The stage describes the growth or spread of the cancer through the thyroid gland.
-It also tells if the cancer has spread to other organs of your body that are close by or farther away.
+The stage describes the spread of the cancer through the thyroid gland.
+It also tells if the cancer has spread to other organs of your body that are close by or far away.

 There are many ways to treat thyroid cancer but surgery is the main treatment.
 The treatment plan that’s best for you will depend on:

 Depending on the type and stage of your thyroid cancer, you may need more than 1 type of treatment.